 All Iowa Opportunity Scholarship

 The All Iowa Opportunity Scholarship (AIOS) is a state-funded scholarship program for students who do well in high school and demonstrate financial need.
-The 2016-17 maximum award is $8,118.
+The value of this scholarship is based on the Regent average tuition and fee rate so the amount of the 2017-2018 award is not determined until the Board of Regents sets their tuition and fees for the 2017-2018 academic year.
+(The 2016-2017 scholarship value was $8,368).

 Priority for Awards